octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/security.md

 The `Collection.update` field (`src/collections.ts:33`) and the
 `store_collections.update_command` column (`src/store.ts:811`) hold a
 shell command string.
-When `qmd update` runs, qmd executes it via `bash -c` with the collection's path as `cwd`.
+When `qmd update` runs, QMD executes it via `bash -c` with the collection's path as `cwd`.
 The intended use is `update: 'git pull'`-style refresh of a notes vault before reindexing (`research/qmd/README.md:751`,